Fact-checked

 Installed

 Smoking.
-Professional hazards (cadmium, silicon)
+Occupational hazards (cadmium, silicon)

-Contamination of ambient air (especially SO2, NJ2, 03).
+Pollution of ambient air (especially SO2, NJ2, 03).
 Other occupational hazards, poverty, low socioeconomic status.
 Passive smoking in childhood

 Possible